 The airports provide no captions at this time.

 We hope that Washington State cities and towns will “Turn on the Captions” as Portland, Seattle, Tacoma, and other US cities have done.
-The Portland “Turn on the Captions” effort just started on December 18, 2015.
-It is free and just asks all restaurants, bars, hotel/motel lobbies and other open spaces with TVs to simply “turn on the captions.”
+The Portland “Turn on the Captions” effort began on December 18, 2015.
+It asks all restaurants, bars, hotel/motel lobbies and other open spaces with TVs to simply “turn on the captions.”
 Best of all, it’s free to do that.
-It helps so many folks and we can’t think of a better way to help make public venue experiences easier and more enjoyable for hearing-impaired patrons in those areas.
+It helps so many people and we can’t think of a better way to help make public venue experiences easier and more enjoyable for hearing-impaired patrons in those areas.